riggid/Notes/Semester 1/Mathematics/Unit 1/Core Notes.md

     - $\phi(x, y, z) = 0$ (the constraint)
 3. The solutions $(x, y, z)$ give the coordinates for the extreme values of $f$.

-*See [[Semester 1/Mathematics/Unit 1/Examples#Example 12: Lagrange Multipliers|Example 12]] for a maximization problem using this method.*
+*See [Example 12](Semester%201/Mathematics/Unit%201/Examples.md#Example%2012:%20Lagrange%20Multipliers) for a maximization problem using this method.*